 These are the current rules (2013 onwards).

 The Grand Prix Series is intended as an added incentive to participate in club races and have some fun in the process.
-At the end of the series, prizes will be awarded to the top scoring male and female.
+At the end of the series, a trophy will be awarded to the top scoring male and female.

-The scoring will be calculated using the WMA age grading system and your score for the race will be calculated from your age-adjusted time*.
+The scoring will be calculated using the WMA age grading system and your score for the race will be calculated from your age grade % achieved in each race.
 You may enter as many of the races as you would like to and all results will contribute to your final score.
 Obviously, the more races you enter, the higher your score will be!

 Good luck to you all!

 * The age used is your age on on the day of your race.
-The spreadsheets update your age automatically but we must take your DOB details from your membership form to give you a score.
-No membership form filled in and paid for, no points.
+The spreadsheets update your age automatically and we need your DOB details from your membership form to give you a score.
 Technically, your score is calculated from your age- and gender-adjusted speed as a percentage of the world record speed for the event.
-We are using WMA 2015 tables to calculate the age grade % using the free online calculator supplied by:
+We are using the most up-to-date WMA 2015 tables to calculate the age grade %, using the free online calculator supplied by:

 Although the XC courses are supposed to be approximately 5 miles in distance, they can vary significantly.
 The age grade % calculator we are using can cope with non-standard distances, so we can get reasonably accurate performance ratings for XC, a lot better than assuming that the distances were exactly 5 miles.
 All the Kevin Henry races are accurately measured courses and, from experience, are as near 5km as you can reasonably expect.